souraavv/Algorithms/README.md

 # Algorithms
-Visit Wiki page for some useful link
+Visit Wiki page for some useful links